Category: Urban Poetry

 A Breath

-It was night, he stood by the traffic pole, just a few steps from his apartment.
-The weight of the day tugged at the nerves of his shoulders causing his back to round and ache.
-He can drag himself home right now, discard his body onto the bed, but he lingers, a faint dot in a winter wasteland, a cigarette end on the corner of a street.
-His lungs take in the black ice air, holding it.
-His heart beats; time is frozen.
-Then out comes the mist.
-It glimmers and disappears into the sky like stars behind streetlamps.
+It was night.
+He stood by the traffic pole just a few steps from his apartment.
+The weight of the day tugged at the nerves of his shoulders rounding him.
+His back was an ache.
+He could have dragged himself inside, discarded his body onto bed and his mind into air, but instead he lingered on the sidewalk, a faint dot in a winter wasteland, a cigarette butt on the corner of a street.
+His lungs took in a black ice wind, holding it.
+His heart was the only warm and beating thing–time lied frozen.
+Then emerged the mist, his exhaled soul.
+It glimmered and disappeared, lost to the sky, and faded like stars behind streetlamps.

 The Early Morning Wheel